 Q: What health and safety precautions are Diethelm Travel taking?

 A: The safety of our guests and employees across Asia is always our number one priority.
-In addition to our already stringent health and safety procedures, we are:
+In addition to our already stringent health and safety procedures, our enhanced health & hygiene protocols can be found HERE.

 Q: What should travellers do to protect themselves while travelling?